Axhutoxh/javascript/study/chapter2/README.md

       sum();

-Users can declare the 2 variables with the same name using the var keyword.
+- Users can declare the 2 variables with the same name using the var keyword.
 Also, the user can reassign the value into the var variable.

       var x = 10;

-      console.log("value of x is",x);
+      console.log("value of x is",x);   //Output is 10

       var x = 100;

-      console.log("value of second variable x",x);
+      console.log("value of second variable x",x);  //Output is 100

-      x = 20
+      x = 20;

-      console.log("value of x after reassign",x);
+      console.log("value of x after reassign",x);   //Output is 20

-If users use the var variable before the declaration, it initializes with the undefined value
+- If users use the var variable before the declaration, it initializes with the undefined value

       console.log(a);
       var a = 10;